kubernetes/ingress-nginx/controllers/nginx/README.md

 ![nginx-module-vts screenshot](https://cloud.githubusercontent.com/assets/3648408/10876811/77a67b70-8183-11e5-9924-6a6d0c5dc73a.png "screenshot with filter")

 To extract the information in JSON format the module provides a custom URL: `/nginx_status/format/json`

+### Running multiple ingress controllers

+If you're running multiple ingress controllers, or running on a cloudprovider that natively handles ingress, you need to specify the annotation kubernetes.io/ingress.class: "nginx" in all ingresses that you would like this controller to claim.
+Not specifying the annotation will lead to multiple ingress controllers claiming the same ingress.
+Specifying the wrong value will result in all ingress controllers ignoring the ingress.
+Multiple ingress controllers running in the same cluster was not supported in Kubernetes versions < 1.3.

+### Running on Cloudproviders

+If you're running this ingress controller on a cloudprovider, you should assume the provider also has a native Ingress controller and specify the ingress.class annotation as indicated in this section.
+In addition to this, you will need to add a firewall rule for each port this controller is listening on, i.e :80 and :443.

 ### Disabling NGINX ingress controller